pantelis/aiml-common/lectures/recommenders/recommenders-intro/_index.md

 Examples of these techniques include

-* Dimensionality Reduction
+* Dimensionality Reduction such as Principal Component Analysis (PCA)
 * Matrix Factorization such as Singular Value Decomposition (SVD),
-* Latent Semantic,
 * Regression and Clustering.

-Model-based techniques analyze the user-item matrix to identify relations between items; they use these relations to compare the list of top-N recommendations.
+Model-based techniques analyze the _user-item matrix to identify relations between items_; they use these relations to compare the list of top-N recommendations.
 Model based techniques resolve the sparsity problems associated with recommendation systems.